AlbertaSat/ex2_ground_station_website/.ftpTransactions/README.md

 # FTP Transaction Files

-Here is where FTP files are stored.
+Here is where FTP GET files are stored.